 The Capstone Curriculum

 The Capstone Curriculum is our premiere leadership development tool, a 16-module seminary-level training program specifically designed for the busy urban pastor and Christian worker.
-Described as a “seminary-in-a-box,” this comprehensive leadership training program provides affordable, sensitive, and effective biblical learning to all desiring to sharpen their urban outreach and ministry.
+This comprehensive leadership training program provides affordable, sensitive, and effective biblical learning to all desiring to sharpen their urban outreach and ministry.

 Currículo Piedra Angular